Does Page Speed Matter in SEO?

 But what does “align” mean?
 Was page speed, along with other experience factors, simply correlated with ranking success rather than a driver of it?
 This had some people doubting whether page speed was ever a ranking factor at all.

-However, Google’s Search Liaison Danny Sullivan stepped in to clarify:
+However, Google’s Search Liaison at that time, Danny Sullivan, stepped in to clarify:

 How To Check Your Website Speed